RCIC-UCI-Public/rcs3-docs/README.rst

       :alt: Update github webhook URL and secret

    In the "Recent deliveries" tab there will be nothing.
-   The first confirmd push delivery of the webhook will be triggered by the RTD build process.
+   The first confirmed push delivery of the webhook will be triggered by the RTD build process.

 6. Go back to RTD console and trigger a build in **Admin->Builds**